 For example, a Ruby on Rails developer has been in demand for several years now, however, according the search frequency for a Ruby on Rails developer, there are other languages that have surpassed it in popularity (like Angular developer).

 I’ve heard mixed stories here.
 Some businesses are still struggling, while others are thriving.
-Software as a Service (SaaS) is on the rise, providing new job opportunities for web workers, and an online presence has never been more important for companies wishing to engage with their audience (and grow new ones).
-For any freelancer that can effectively market how their services will add value to clients’ unique needs in 2017, it will continue to be a very good year indeed.
+Software as a Service (SaaS) is continuing to rise, providing new job opportunities for web workers, and an online presence has never been more important for companies wishing to engage with their audience (and grow new ones).
+For any freelancer that can effectively market how their services will add value to clients’ unique needs in 2020, it will continue to be a very good year indeed.